zsteinkamp/zsteinkamp.github.io/_posts/2021-05-22-computer-history.markdown

   data:
     thumb_url: '/images/computer-history/thumb.png'
 ---
 My earliest computer memory was with my dad in his office at The Gap in Kentucky in the early 1980s.
-He would sometimes need to go in to work on weekends, and for reasons I don't remember, he would bring me with him and let me sit in front of an Apple III (yes, three) and noodle on it while he worked elsewhere.
+He would sometimes need to go in to work on weekends, and for reasons I don't remember, he would bring me with him and let me sit in front of an Apple III (yes, three) and noodle on it with VisiCalc or BASIC while he worked elsewhere.

 <figure>
   <img src="/images/computer-history/Apple3.jpg"/>
   <figcaption>Apple III computer.</figcaption>
 </figure>

-Later on, they started to get some IBM PC systems, and I would love to go in and play with Lotus 1-2-3.
-I was 6 or 7 years old at the time.
+Later on, they started to get some IBM PC systems, and I would love to go in and play with Lotus 1-2-3 and make formulas and graphs.
+I think I was 7 years old at the time.

 <figure>
   <img src="/images/computer-history/Lotus-123-3.0-dos.png"/>
   <figcaption>Lotus 1-2-3 on an IBM PC.</figcaption>
 </figure>

 One day in 1982, a computer showed up at our house.
 I think my dad bought it and brought it home, but I don't remember clearly.
-It was a Commodore VIC-20 -- a somewhat popular PC at the time.
+It was a Commodore VIC-20 -- a popular PC at the time.
 It didn't have its own monitor, so we plugged it into our little 13" TV.
 It could display 16 colors, but our TV was black and white -- but that didn't matter because my imagination could translate those shades of grey into full glorious color.

 <figure>
   <img src="/images/computer-history/Commodore-VIC-20-FL.jpg"/>
   <figcaption>My first computer -- a Commodore VIC-20.</figcaption>
 </figure>

 When you turned it on, you were greeted with a flashing cursor, an invitation to only one thing -- writing programs in the BASIC language.
 The VIC-20 came with a great little spiral-bound manual with some examples of programs that could be written.
+I remember sitting down with my dad and that manual to type in programs.

 <figure>
   <img src="/images/computer-history/vic20screen.gif"/>